Neck Pain and Associated Conditions

-Neck (cervical spine) is among the commonly injured areas, as stability is compromised due to excessive need of movement in this area.
-Neck affection can give symptoms localized to neck, but it can also be the source of headaches, pain in the arms and interscapular area.
+The neck (cervical spine) is among the commonly injured areas, as stability is compromised due to excessive need of movement in this area.
+Neck affection can give symptoms localized to the neck, but it can also be the soBackend Editorurce of headaches, and pain in the arms, and interscapular area.

-The neck as a result of enormous amount of movement undergoes wear and tear of supporting muscles and ligament giving rise to strains and sprains in these structures.
-Moreover as a result of sustained activities on the desktop/laptop in a wrong posture has increased the incidences of cervical stains.
-The hectic schedules in metro cities with people carrying their laptops/ files and lunch across their shoulder contribute to their cause.
+The neck as a result of an enormous amount of movement undergoes wear and tear of supporting muscles and ligament giving rise to strains and sprains in these structures.
+Moreover, as a result of sustained activities on the desktop/laptop in a wrong posture has increased incidences of cervical stains.
+The hectic schedules in metro cities with people carrying their laptops/ files and lunch across their shoulders contribute to their cause.

 • Neurological deficit like weakness in the arms or loss of feeling and coordination in the arms or legs could indicate nerve damage.

-• Excessive pain accompanied with appetite loss, excessive weight loss, and nausea and vomiting or fever, there could be a spinal tumor or infection.
+• Excessive pain accompanied by appetite loss, excessive weight loss, and nausea and vomiting, or fever, there could be a spinal tumor or infection.

-Common causes of neck strains and sprains (soft tissue injuries around neck) include:
+Common causes of neck strains and sprains (soft tissue injuries around the neck) include:

-• Poor posture – Working for long hours in a faulty posture give rise to cervical strain, and in the long run other serious problems related to neck.
+• Poor Posture – Working for long hours in a faulty posture gives rise to cervical strain, and in the long run, other serious problems related to the neck.
 Text neck is a common problem these days with excessive use of cell phones.

-• Whiplash injury – In a whiplash injury, the head and neck are forced suddenly backward and immediately forward with a great deal of force resulting into tear or rupture of soft tissues around the cervical spine.
-A motor vehicle accident or contact sports injury can be whiplash type.
+• Whiplash injury – In a whiplash injury, the head and neck are forced suddenly backward and immediately forward with a great deal of force resulting in tear or rupture of soft tissues around the cervical spine.
+A motor vehicle accident or contact sports injury can be a whiplash-type.

-Most of these injuries to the ligaments, tendons and muscles in the neck usually heals in a couple of days, but, if the problem persists it’s better to see a physiotherapist in time before it gets worse.
+Most of these injuries to the ligaments, tendons, and muscles in the neck usually heal in a couple of days, but, if the problem persists it’s better to see a physiotherapist in time before it gets worse.

 Common causes include-